shortpatti/aboutme/_docs/ux-writing-samples.md

 ---

-# UX Before & After Writing Samples
+# Before & After Writing Samples

-UX Writing is the production of written content that becomes part of, and supports, a product’s user experience.
+I approach a before/after project with UX writing in mind, which is the production of written content that becomes part of, and supports, a product’s user experience.
 My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
 I am passionate about creating content experiences that help IT Pros achieve more with technology.
 Please take a look at the before and after samples, and you be the judge.

 <hr />